What Is a Modem and Why You Need One to Get Internet

 Find out what brings your internet connection into your home or office.

 A modem is a device that sits between your home network and your internet provider.
-You can’t access the internet without one because your devices and your provider’s network use different types of signals to send and receive data.
+You can’t access the internet without one because your devices and your provider’s network use different delivery methods to send and receive data.

 What is a modem?

 The term “modem” is short for Modulator and Demodulator, which is what a modem does.
-Modulation superimposes a digital wave onto an analog radio frequency (RF) carrier wave to send data to and from your provider’s internet network.
+On a more technical level, modulation superimposes a digital wave onto an analog radio frequency (RF) carrier wave to send data to and from your provider’s internet network.
 Demodulation works in reverse—it separates the RF carrier wave from the digital data your home network can use.

 Why do you need a modem?

-Cable and DSL internet use RF carrier waves to send and receive data.
-In both cases, providers superimpose a digital wave of data onto these carrier waves to travel through its network.
-The modem must separate these waves to extract the data.
+Regardless, translation needs to happen to get Ethernet-ready data across these three different road types.
+Cable and DSL internet use RF carrier waves to send and receive data across copper wires.
+In both cases, providers superimpose a digital wave of data onto these carrier waves to travel through its network—like a raft of data flowing down a river of electricity.
+The modem must lift the digital raft from the electrical waters to extract the passenger ones and zeroes and send them on a subway train to your router.

-Fiber internet doesn’t use carrier waves.
+Fiber internet doesn’t use carrier waves at all.
 Instead, it uses laser or LED pulses.
 For instance, a single pulse translates into a “one,” and no pulse equates to a “zero”—the two basic units of data.
 Moreover, these light pulses can reach 60 miles before they begin to degrade.

-Ethernet uses a similar method, but it relies on electrical pulses (signals) rather than light to send data between two points.
+Ethernet uses a similar pulse method, but it relies on electrical pulses (signals) rather than light to send data between two points.
+This pulse method is one of the reasons why fiber is better than cable, DSL, and satellite because there’s no adding and subtracting data from radio waves—just a Morse code-like deciphering of pulses.

 That all said, a modem sends the extracted data through an Ethernet cable that’s received by the router.
 In turn, the router sends the data through other Ethernet connections as electrical impulses.
 For Wi-Fi, the router performs its own modulation and demodulation.